-Information can be collected using a supplier self-assessment, which is operationalised by answering a questionnaire or signing a code of conduct.
+Information can be collected using a supplier self-assessment..
 Furthermore, potential red flags can be identified by reviewing existing third-party information (i.e., audits and external input from stakeholders, workers, and worker representatives).
+If these points of information do not deliver sufficient information members must determine if they need a full or modular onsite assessment.